 Sea Salt Doesn’t Count As Sodium

 Opting for sea salt instead of table salt as the go-to for at-home cooking is becoming more common.
-Sea salt has been marketed as being healthier and more natural than table salt.
+People promote sea salt as being healthier and more natural than table salt.

 While it is typically less processed, sea salt has the same amount of sodium (about 40%) as table salt and counts the same towards daily sodium intake.